brakf/cdk-custom-resource-workspaces/blogpost.md

 ```
 This lambda function "does all the magic".
 We will later dive into it.
 You can see that it is deployed within a VPC.
 This is required as the API endpoints of the directory are only accessible within this VPC.
 As it additionally needs to reach the public endpoints of the AWS APIs, it has to be placed within a private subnets with a route to a NAT gateway.

 The rest of the class is again straight forward.
 The Lamdba function requires some additional authorizations for the AWS APIs.
-Also it always important to be aware of what other resources need to exist for proper deployment of the Provider and the CustomResource.
+Also it is always important to be aware of what other resources need to exist for proper deployment of the Provider and the CustomResource.
 For Provider deployment, the VPC needs to exists.
 For the deployment of the new AD User, the directory itself needs to exists.
-The later dependency is attached to the CustomResource directly as we will see later.
+The dependency to the directory is attached to the CustomResource directly as we will see later.
 ```typescript
         //provide proper authorizations to Lamdba Function
         props.adminPasswordParameter.grantRead(customRessourceHandler);